Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 #### 1- `double cost(const struct Item* item)`

-This function receives an address of an item structure and returns the total cost of that item in inventory using the following calculation:
+This function receives an address of an item structure and returns the cost of that item after tax using the following calculation:

 `the_cost = price * (1+ taxed* TAX)`